Free Shipping to Continental USA on all orders over $35 US. Ask for quote for all else.

 Later at the Ney Faculty-Student show, an experienced sculptor told me that the composition looked odd to her because of the lack of the arm.
 But I just smiled because if anything of this piece had been intentional, it was the diagonal and the triangle negative space.
 I was not going to second guess it again.
 This experience helped me each time I have received a critique of my work: sometimes I miss something.
 Others are intentional decisions due to any number of visual reasons that have become my voice.

 I hope that you enjoy.
 It is this piece whose right side outline became the curvy part in my logo.
-I wanted to show that my brain sees the world in triangles, even when creating curves.
+In my logo, I wanted to show that my brain sees the world in triangles, even when creating curves.
 The graphic designer could not seem to get it, so I traced the outline of the sculpture to show him how everything is connected in my brain and he used that line to my surprise and joy.

 P.S.
 Please note the small chip on the bottom front of the left leg of this female torso ceramic sculpture.
 Sold as is.